samwisegg123/arguidelife/blog/posts/third-post.md

----
-title: My Father's Story Why a Will and Life Insurance Are the Greatest Acts of Love
----

 In 2025, my father passed away from a stroke.
 He was 64.
 He was healthy.
 He wasn't on any medication.
 One moment he was here, and the next, he was gone.

 The grief was overwhelming.
 But what I didn't expect was the second wave that hit right after: the chaos.